Skip to main content

 Rule and policy changes

-Like many universities across the nation, Northwestern was not prepared for the antisemitism that occurred last year.
-The University administration took this criticism to heart and spent much of last summer revising our rules and policies to make our university safe for all of our students, regardless of their religion, race, national origin, sexual orientation or political viewpoint.
+Like many universities across the nation, Northwestern was not prepared for the antisemitic incidents that occurred last year.
+The University administration took this criticism to heart and spent much of the summer of 2024 revising our rules and policies to make our University safe for all of our students, regardless of their religion, race, national origin, sexual orientation or political viewpoint.

 On Sept.
 5, 2024, the University communicated about new policies and procedures designed to protect against discrimination, intimidation and harassment.
 These new rules also create clear and tangible sanctions for those who do not abide by our policies.
 The goal of the policy changes is to ensure we have effective tools to promote a safe learning environment for all members of our community.